Notothenioidei: Evolution and geographic distribution

 The Southern Ocean has supported fish habitats for 400 million years; however, modern notothenioids likely appeared sometime after the Eocene epoch.
-This period marked the cooling of the Southern Ocean, resulting in the stable, ice-cold conditions that have persisted to the present day.
+This period marked the cooling of the Southern Ocean, resulting in the stable, frigid conditions that have persisted to the present day.
 Another key factor in the evolution of notothenioids is the preponderance of the Antarctic Circumpolar Current (ACC), a large, slow-moving current that extends to the seafloor and precludes most migration to and from the Antarctic region.
+The earliest known notothenioids are the fossils Proeleginops and Mesetaichthys from the Eocene La Meseta Formation of Seymour Island, the latter of which already shows close similarities with the extant Dissostichus.

-These unique environmental conditions in concert with the key evolutionary innovation of Antifreeze glycoprotein promoted widespread radiation within the suborder, leading to the rapid development of new species.
+These unique environmental conditions in concert with the key evolutionary innovation of antifreeze glycoprotein promoted widespread radiation within the suborder, leading to the rapid development of new species.
 Their adaptive radiation is characterized by depth related diversification.
 Comparison studies between non-Antarctic and Antarctic species have revealed different ecological processes and genetic differences between the two groups of fish, such as the loss of hemoglobin (in the family Channichthyidae) and changes in buoyancy.